 Use Insect Repellent and Re-Apply Often

-In our experience, natural insect repellents (those without chemicals or DEET) do not perform particularly well and are no match for chemical formulae.
-If you're opposed to the idea of using DEET, here are some links to natural repellents that others have had success with:
+- In our experience, natural insect repellents (those without chemicals or DEET) do not perform particularly well and are no match for chemical formulae.
+If you're opposed to the idea of using DEET, try a natural repellent.

 Mosquito Coils Are a Good Back-Up Option